Ernst Friedrich Apelt

 Ernst Friedrich Apelt (3 March 1812 in Reichenau, Saxony – 27 October 1859 in Oppelsdorf, Upper Lusatia, Saxony) was a German philosopher and entrepreneur.

+Life

+Apelt graduated from secondary school in Zittau and entered the University of Jena in 1831.
+He then continued his studies at the University of Leipzig.
+He received his doctorate in 1835 and four years later completed his habilitation in Jena.
+He taught there from 1840 and became a full professor in 1856.

-He was a student of Jakob Friedrich Fries, succeeding him at the University of Jena.
+Apelt was a student of Jakob Friedrich Fries, succeeding him at the University of Jena.
 He was the principal contributor to the Abhandlungen der Fries'sche Schule, which he founded with Matthias Jakob Schleiden.

-He was also one of the early scholars of the life and work of Johannes Kepler, a precursor of Alexandre Koyré.His son Otto Friedrich Apelt made important contributions to the debate on the nature of the categories of Aristotle.
+He was also one of the early scholars of the life and work of Johannes Kepler, a precursor of Alexandre Koyré.
+His son Otto Friedrich Apelt made important contributions to the debate on the nature of the categories of Aristotle.